-Our school will complete the daily online attendance form introduced by the DfE to keep a record of children of critical workers and vulnerable children who are attending school.
-This allows for a record of attendance for safeguarding purposes and allows our school to provide accurate, up-to-date data to the department on the number of children taking up places.
+Our school will complete the daily online attendance form introduced by the DfE to keep a record of children of critical workers and vulnerable children who are attending school and also, via SIMS.
+This allows for a record of attendance for safeguarding purposes and allows our school to provide accurate, up-to-date data to the local authority and the DfE on attendance and the number of children taking up places if required.

-Staff from the City of Wolverhampton Inclusion Support Service will contact schools to ascertain if identified vulnerable children are attending school or not, they will then inform the allocated social worker or early help worker.
+Our school will liaise with the City of Wolverhampton Inclusion Support Service and other relevant departments and agencies to ascertain if any vulnerable children are attending school or not, they will then inform the allocated social worker or early help worker.

-Our school has a process in place (phone calls,) to check on the welfare and attendance of any vulnerable child.
+Our school has processes in place (e.g. phone calls, e-mails, text messaging, virtual meetings, etc.) to check on the welfare and attendance of any vulnerable child.
 We keep a record of all calls and contact with families and colleagues.